bomafiber/simon_game/README.md

 * Usability testing
 * Cross browser testing

- The application was tested on following browsers(Firefox, Chrome and Internet Explorer).
+ The application was tested on Firefox, Chrome and the Internet Explorer browser.
 The application was also viewed and tested on mobile devices.

 ### Automated Testing

-I used the Jasmine BDD framework for automated testing.
+I used the Jasmine BDD framework for automated unit testing.

  1. I committed the jasmine standalone distribution from **Github** https://github.com/jasmine/jasmine/releases with the project.
 I used version 2.99.1 for the project.
 It had a few vulnerabilities but it worked for this purpose.